- Home

 How to Support a Grieving Cat at Home

 Grieving cats often rely on stability, gentle reassurance, and consistent care as they adjust to the loss of a companion.
 Small changes in their environment or routine can help them feel more secure during this difficult time.
+If you have other cats in the home, watch how they interact with the survivor (a previously easygoing dynamic can shift, and cats can show jealousy toward each other in unexpected ways after a loss).

 Cats may show their grief through appetite changes, withdrawal, or altered grooming habits.
 Providing a calm, predictable space helps them regain confidence and feel safe again.